 - The newspaper is bought daily.

 iv.
-ADVERBS OF TIME
+ADVERB OF TIME

 Adverbs of time, while seemingly similar to adverbs of frequency, tell us when something happens.
 Adverbs of time are usually placed at the end of a sentence.